Extensions-lab/tms-help/README.md

 ### Customer’s international freight order.
 Transport the cargo.
 Collect the costs.
 Invoice the customer.
 Using third-party carriers

 LSP scenario.
-We use the combination of Forwarding Orders and Freight Orders.
+Use the combination of [Forwarding Orders](forwardingorder.md) and [Freight Orders](freightorder.md).
 Preparation: Create a Forwarding Order Type with:

 - A stage structure reflecting the actual transport (e.g., pickup → main carriage by sea → delivery to consignee).
 - A status profile aligned with the company’s order handling process.